collapsed-stacks/startups/questions/8478/protecting-a-proprietary-website.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2016-02-10
 - score: 0

-<p>A license gives other people the rights to use your content so you don't want that.
-I suggest reading about copyright: en.wikipedia.org/wiki/Copyright</p>
+A license gives other people the rights to use your content so you don't want that.
+I suggest reading about copyright: en.wikipedia.org/wiki/Copyright

-<p>Note that you obtain copyright protection automatically (at least in the US) just by publishing (e.g., on a website) your work.
+Note that you obtain copyright protection automatically (at least in the US) just by publishing (e.g., on a website) your work.
 Best to put a "(C) 2016 Company Name" in the footer of your website.
-Also a good idea to explicitly state in your terms and conditions that people can't copy the content of your website.</p>
+Also a good idea to explicitly state in your terms and conditions that people can't copy the content of your website.